AntonStoeckl/dynamic-streams-eventstore-go/README.md

 ## Quick Start for using it in an application

-Install the dependency in your Go application via go get (todo).
+Install the dependency in your Go application via
+`go get github.com/AntonStoeckl/dynamic-streams-eventstore-go`

 Check **test/initdb/init.sql** on how to set up tables and indexes.
 If you want to dockerize the event store DB, you can copy from **test/docker-compose.yml**.